How to Use the Command `doctl databases user` (with examples)

 Explanation:

-• doctl databases user create: This subcommand is used to create a new database user.
+• create: The operation to add a new user.

-• database_id: This argument specifies the ID of the database to which the user should be added.
+• database_id: The database where the user will be added.

-• user_name: This argument specifies the desired username for the new user.
+• user_name: The desired username for the new database user.

 Example output:

-Use case 7: Deleting a user from the given database with the given username
+Use case 7: Delete a user from the given database with the given username

 Code: